 • Hyperimmunoglobulinemia D syndrome is an early-onset periodic fever syndrome within a group of hereditary periodic fever syndromes.
 It is caused by increased plasma levels of cytokines, leading to an array of inflammatory symptoms and often long-term multisystem disease.

-• Two criteria are paradigmatic for mevalonate kinase deficiency: onset of disease before 5 years of age or fever attacks combined with arthralgia lasting less than 14 days.
+• Two criteria are pathognomonic for mevalonate kinase deficiency: onset of disease before 5 years of age or fever attacks combined with arthralgia lasting less than 14 days.
 If these criteria are not met, metabolic or molecular investigations for mevalonate kinase deficiency are mostly unwarranted.

 • Individual patients can present with a monosymptomatic disease such as neonatal-onset chronic hepatitis, colitis or interstitial lung disease, ataxia, or retinitis pigmentosa.

-Mevalonic aciduria, hyperimmunoglobulinemia D syndrome, and periodic fever syndrome are allelic diseases with a continuous spectrum of clinical symptoms caused by monogenic defects of mevalonate kinase, making “mevalonate kinase deficiency” the common and preferable term for these conditions.
+Mevalonic aciduria, hyperimmunoglobulinemia D syndrome, and periodic fever syndrome are allelic recessive diseases with a continuous spectrum of clinical symptoms and severity caused by monogenic defects of mevalonate kinase, making “mevalonate kinase deficiency” the common and preferable term for these conditions.
 The defective enzyme is located proximally in the biosynthesis of cholesterol and nonsterol isoprenes.
-Although cholesterol metabolism has been the focus of intense research for decades and about 80% of cholesterol is derived by endogenous synthesis, mevalonic aciduria due to mevalonate kinase deficiency was only recognized in 1986 as the first inherited defect in cholesterol biosynthesis (25).
+Although cholesterol metabolism has been the focus of intense research for decades and about 80% of cholesterol is derived by endogenous synthesis, mevalonic aciduria due to mevalonate kinase deficiency was only recognized in 1986 as the first inherited defect in cholesterol biosynthesis (27).